ExchangeUnion/Lightning-Swap-PoC-v1/LIGHTNING-05-swap.md

 }
 ```

-Lets see if there is a route to support the swap
+Let's see if there is a route to support the swap

 ```shell
 $ lncli --rpcserver=localhost:10001 --no-macaroons queryswaproutes --dest=$X_B_ID_PUBKEY --in_amt=100000 --in_ticker=LTC --out_ticker=BTC